 - Combine the baking powder, cinnamon, salt, allspice and remaining flour; add to the creamed mixture and mix well.
 Add apricot mixture and stir well (batter will be very thick).

 - Pour into prepared pans.
-Bake at 275° for 45-50 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 275° for 45-50 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - Set aside one cake for Fruitcake Trifle.
 Cut remaining cake into 48 squares.